-Independent director” means an independent director referred to in section 149 of the Companies Act 2013.
+Independent director means an independent director referred to in section 149 of the Companies Act 2013.
 Independent director is a director other than a:

 The Board of Directors of a company should have a combination of both i.e. executive and non-executive director.

 At least 50% of the Board should be having non-executive directors.
-In case if the chairman of the board is a non-executive director then at least 1/3rd of the Board should compromise independent director.
+In case if the chairman of the board is a non-executive director then at least 1/3rd of the Board should compromise independent directors.

 If the chairman is an executive director, the independent director should make up at least half of the board.

-The Act imposes a specific obligation on listed companies to have at least one-third of the total number of directors as independent directors and also empowers central government to include other class of companies within the scope of this requirement.
+The Act imposes a specific obligation on listed companies to have at least one-third of the total number of directors as independent directors and also empowers the central government to include other class of companies within the scope of this requirement.

 This ease this process of selecting the central government and organization authorized by central government will maintain a data bank of persons willing and eligible to be appointed as independent directors from which the companies choose suitable persons for the position.